SITU-Research/codec/README.md

 - a column to indicate asset latitude
 - a column to indicate asset longitude
 - if using cloud hosted media files, a column to indicate asset file link
-- column with boolean (i.e. true/false) values will be automatically filterable in the Codec user interface.
+- columns with boolean (i.e. true/false) values will be automatically filterable in the Codec user interface.
 We recommend using checkboxes to avoid typos (select whole column below column name, Insert > Checkbox)
 </details>